Addie27/burger/README.md

 To access the app, you will need to NPM install, update your own username and password in the connection.js file, and run `node server.js` in the command line.

+Or to see how it works - it is deployed through Heroku: https://powerful-refuge-73813.herokuapp.com/